briandasalinas/Stock-Analysis/README.md

 # Stock-Analysis
 ## Overview
-We created a macro to help our friend Steve analysis the preformance of the Stock DQ that his parents bought.
+We created a macro to help our friend Steve analyze the preformance of the Stock DAQO New Energy Corp that his parents recently bought.
+Steve's parents want to invest in green energy therefore bought stock for DAQO but, Steve wants to see help his parent diversify into other green energy stocks.

 ### Purpose
-Using the macro created, we are able to filter through the data to analysis the preformance of different stocks.
-We are able to compare the preformance of the stock DQ to the other stocks and see it's value.
+Using the macro created, we are able to filter through the data to analysis the preformance of different green energy stocks.
+We are able to compare the preformance of the stock DAQO New Energy Corp, ticker label DQ, to the other stocks and see it's performance.

 ## Results
 Focusing on helping Steve, we can see that the stock DQ had a very successful return in 2017.